 (Click here to go to the box office.)

 No!
 This year's mission is completely new!
 In fact, every year the mission will be a 'stand alone' piece, though in the same world as previous years.
 As such, people who didn't go previously will still completely enjoy this mission; they will be briefed on all information that is required.
-All the sites are new, as well, with less distances between the sites.

 What do you mean, you mean you don’t have a smartphone?